Human-Computer Interaction (HCI) for South Asia

 Our Intentions

-The HCI committee in South Asia is not very significant.
+The HCI community in South Asia is not very significant.
 However, it has the potential to grow.
-We feel there are people who are practicing HCI in some form without having heard of the term and who stand to benefit from being part of an HCI community.
+We feel there are people who are practising HCI in some form without having heard of the term and who stand to benefit from being part of an HCI community.
 Some of these are:

 User Experience (UX) professionals